AB-CE/abce/doc/introduction.rst

 The ownership and transformations (production or consumption) of goods are automatically handled by the platform.

-ABCE has been designed for economic problems where spacial representation is not important or the spacial position of the agents is (largely) fixed.
-Therefore instead of representing the simulation graphically, ABCE collects data of the simulation and outputs it ready to use for R and Excel.

 ABCE models are programmed in standard Python, stock functions of agents are inherited from archetype classes (Agent, Firm or Household).
 The only not-so-standard Python is that agents are executed in parallel by the